 Water Balance

-We provide a free 10+ point water test available in-store at no cost.
-Simply bring in a cup of your pool water.
-The dimensions of the pool (length, width, and depth) OR gallons the pool holds are required for the most accurate diagnosis.
+Bring in a cup of your pool water.
+Let us know the dimensions of the pool (length, width, and depth) OR gallons of water the pool holds so we can get the most accurate diagnosis.

 pH

-pH is the most important factor controlling your pool water balance.
+pH is the most critical factor controlling your pool water balance.
 It refers to the measure of the relative acid or base of the pool water and should be tested daily.

-pH values above 7.8 will lead to cloudy water, staining, scale deposits, filtration problems and reduces chlorine efficiency.
+pH values above 7.8 will lead to cloudy water, staining, scale deposits, and filtration problems and reduce chlorine efficiency.

 pH values below 7.2 may lead to corrosion of metallic pipes, etched plaster, rapid loss of chlorine residual and possible irritation to swimmers.